Market

 i) Continous losses & Negative Net Worth

-The Company’s accumulated losses as at March 31, 2024 aggregate to ?812.49 Lakhs
+The company's accumulated losses as at March 31,2025 aggregate to ?
+1526.19 Lakhs

 resulting in complete erosion of its net worth.
 Further, as of that date, Company’s current

-statement has been prepared on going concern basis as disclosed by management in
+been prepared on going concern basis.

 ii) Adverse key financial ratios.